 An increasing number of universities offer master's degrees or graduate certificates in data science, data mining, or business analytics.
 These problems offer the allure of a solid credential, as with business degrees, costs tend to be high, and financial aid (other than student loans) scarce.

-Doug Henschen of Information Week has catalogued what he regards as top 20 master's degrees in the field, with a mention of 10 additional programs, and the promise of more to come.
-Many of the universities offer part-time and/or online curricula, many offer (shorter, cheaper) certificates as well as degrees.
+Doug Henschen of Information Week has catalogued what he regards as the top 20 master's degrees in the field, with a mention of 10 additional programs, and the promise of more to come.
+Many of the universities offer part-time and/or online curricula, and many offer (shorter, cheaper) certificates as well as degrees.

 Probably the most complete list (with over 200 programs) is Ryan Swanstrom's Data Science Colleges, spun out of his Data Science 101 blog.
 Other lists can be found in Gil Press's What's the Big Data? blog and on the homepage of North Carolina State University's Insitute for Advanced Analytics.

 You might also consider applying for the Insight Data Science Fellows Program, especially if you're a PhD candidate or new graduate who wants to work in the Bay Area of California.
 This is a six-week program that's project-based (rather than classroom-based) and includes mentoring and interviews with top Silicon Valley companies.

 Do you find it hard to motivate yourself to practice your skills on canned exercises?
-If so, check the following websites for real-world data you can download and get your hands dirty with.
+If so, download some real-world data and get your hands dirty.

 One problem with finding data is that many websites that provide public access to databases do so only through web interfaces that, while often sporting impressive visualization tools, don't allow for serious statistical analysis (probably by design—organizations often have no desire to give up proprietary data for free).
 If you really want to analyze data, you need to be able to download an entire dataset (or a subset of it).
 All of the sites below allow free downloads of databases in one form or another.
 Incidentally, I do need to note that I shamelessly took the first three of these sites from Gil Press's October, 2012 article on Foreign Policy's website, "10 Big Data Sites to Watch".